Katie-Davies/Katie-Davies/README.md

 ✏️ I have recently started blogging about my experiences on this journey- [Medium](https://medium.com/@millerkatie1990)

  👩🏼‍💻 I’m currently working on my personal project DirtRider where I am building a platform to allow people to rent out their dirtbikes.
-I am looking at how to implement Azure AD B2C instead of Auth0.
+I am looking at how to implement Socket.io for chat component and Stripe for payment.

  🌱 My learning path at the moment:
 * Microsoft Student Accelerator - Phase 2 Software developer